vidluther/cdotdev/netdata.md

 ## What I like about it?
-Easy to setup, setup script automatically configured module to monitor my Pi-hole install, so auto service discovery is a plus.
+Easy to get up and running, setup script even configured module to monitor my Pi-hole install.
 Completely free to use right now, allows per agent/node monitoring on port 19999, or consolidated view with NetData Cloud.

 ## What I don't like about it?